HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/JSF_hasBaseURL.md

 <f:ajax render="idform" execute="@form" />
 ```

 it is possible that AJAX-requests will not be handled correctly by the server.
-For example, when such a render button is pushed it is possible that the JSF-Portlet will just render the result once.
+For example, when a render button is pushed it is possible that the JSF-Portlet will just render the result once.
 Additional clicks to the button will not lead to a new rendering of the result.
-This kind of problems happen because of some known caching related problems in the JSF framework used by HCL Digital Experience.
-There are two ways to fix such kind of caching related problems.
+This kind of problem happens because of some known caching related problems in the JSF framework used by HCL Digital Experience.
+There are two ways to fix such caching related problems.

-1. By adding the **com.ibm.portal.theme.hasBaseURL** property tag inside of the portal theme that is used by the portal page that contain such a JSF-Portlet
+1. By adding the **com.ibm.portal.theme.hasBaseURL** property tag inside of the portal theme that is used by the portal page that contains the JSF-Portlet

 2. By using the following property inside of the **portlet.xml** file located inside of the JSF-Portlet